Building Resilient Infrastructure and Communities

 Application Process - FEMA GO:

-- Sub-Recipients will submit a Pre-Application Form (Statement of Intent- SOI) for BRIC FY2021 to the Hazard Mitigation Office.
-Last Date to submit a SOI - Pre-Application Form is 11/30/2021.
+- Sub-Recipients will need to submit a Pre-Application Form (Statement of Intent- SOI) for BRIC to the Hazard Mitigation Office.
+See Pre-Application Form - Statement of Intent Link at the bottom of the page.
+Deadline for the Pre-Application form is November 30, 2023.
 If this form is received after the established due date the SOI - Pre-Application Form will be considered late and will not be considered for funding.

 - The registration process can take a few weeks to complete.
 To ensure a project application meets the deadline, sub-recipients are advised to start the required steps well in advance of their submission.
 See links below for BRIC and the FEMA GO Information.